 According to the Forest Plan, the Tonto National Forest should manage vegetation types such as: chaparral, semi-desert grasslands, and desert scrub to meet the needs of both livestock and wildlife (pp. 66-68).
 The overall goal of vegetation management in relation to rangeland management is to maintain 30 percent ground cover where the current level of development allows and where opportunities exist while providing for multiple use of the range for domestic livestock grazing (Forest Plan p.
 68-1).
-Table 2 shows the specific desired conditions for the Hicks-Pikes Peak Allotment.
+Table 2 shows the specific desired conditions for the Hicks-Pikes Peak Allotment and how they were derived from the Forest Plan standards, guidelines, and objectives.